GoogleCloudPlatform/k8s-config-connector/experiments/compositions/Design Notes/Controller Runtime and Dynamic Controllers.md

 `type Manager interface {}` : https://github.com/kubernetes-sigs/controller-runtime/blob/main/pkg/manager/manager.go#L55
 `type Cluster interface {}` : https://github.com/kubernetes-sigs/controller-runtime/blob/main/pkg/cluster/cluster.go#L40

-We would need to build an intrerface on top of the manager that supports checking if a controller exists in a manager.
+We would need to build an interface on top of the manager that supports checking if a controller exists in a manager.

 ## No support for stopping a controller